Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: NIMM benchmark (Public Health)

 \subsection{Task \& Evaluation}

-\paragraph{Task Description} In the NIMM evaluation framework, we mainly focus on forecasting, which is one of the most popular tasks in epidemics.
+\paragraph{Task Description} In the public health subset, we mainly focus on forecasting, which is one of the most popular tasks in epidemics.
 Formally, the goal in the forecasting problem is to use data till time $T$, namely $\{\mathbf{x}_t\}_{t=1}^T$, and predict $\{\mathbf{x}_t\}_{T+1}^{T+H}$ i.e., the number of infections and deaths during the time period $[T+1, T+H]$, where $H$ is the forecast horizon.

 \paragraph{Training and Inference} During training, we aim to calibrate the composite model $f(\cdot) = f^{mech}({f_{\beta}^{NN}(\cdot)})$ from the training data $\{D_{:,t}\}_{t=1}^T$.
 Specifically, the neural network \( \theta = f_{\beta}^{NN}(\{D_{:,t}\}_{t=1}^T) \) takes the entire training sequence as input and predicts the parameters of the mechanistic model.
 These predicted parameters \( \theta \) are then used to instantiate the mechanistic model \( f^{mech} \), which is executed for \( T \) time steps to generate simulations for the target state (e.g., infection counts), i.e., $\{\hat{y}_{:, t}\}_{t=1}^T$.
 The training objective is to minimize the root mean squared error (RMSE) between the simulated target values \( \{\hat{y}_{:,t}\}_{t=1}^T \) and the ground-truth target observations \( \{y_{:,t}\}_{t=1}^T \):